What Is Integrated Pest Management

 While these methods are most often referred to and used for agricultural and farming, they apply to all areas of pest control including residential homes and businesses.
 See Integrated Pest Management For Homes for some good guidelines, tips, and ideas on how these methods can be applied in homes and businesses outside the agricultural realm.

 Rather than simply spraying a pesticide to eliminate an insect infestation, rodent or bird issue, or even a weed problem, IPM takes the approach of creating environmental conditions that are unfavorable for the pest to survive and thrive.
-For example, after inspection and evaluation of a home insect infestation, we can often create conditions that are simply unfavorable for the bug.
-While we may most often apply some type of chemical control, that in itself doesn't keep the bugs from wanting to return.
+For example, after inspection and evaluation of a home insect infestation, we can often create conditions that are simply unfavorable for the bug, weed, or other pest.
+While we may most often apply some type of chemical control, that in itself doesn't keep the bugs and weeds from wanting to return.

-Using a cockroach infestation as an example and from what I've learned from treating cockroach infestations here in the Carlsbad and Southeast New Mexico area, simply spraying insecticide isn't usually enough to create any long term results.
-Spraying may give a quick knockdown and temporary relief but it doesn't eliminate the reasons the bugs set up home in the first place.
+Using a cockroach infestation as an example and from what I've learned from treating cockroach infestations here in Carlsbad and Eddy County New Mexico area, simply spraying insecticide isn't usually enough to create any long term results.
+Spraying may give a quick knockdown and temporary relief but it isn't a form of pest control that eliminates the reasons the bugs set up home in the first place.
 A good program will usually include an IPM system of eliminating food and water source, creating exclusion, using growth regulators to keep them from reproducing, tasty baits, and non-repellant pesticide.

 Methods Of IPM